thomasvt/Box2DNet/README.md

 # Description

 This is a .NET 8.0 PInvoke wrapper for **Box2d v3.x** for .NET games that have their own engine.
-The wrapper is generated using a homebrewn codegen tool that parses the Box2D C code and generates the C# wrapper.
+The wrapper is generated using a homebrew tool that parses the Box2D C code and generates the C# wrapper.

-The codegen also brings in the C comments, so code completion is quite rich (thank Erin for the quality doc).
+The tool also brings in the C comments, so code completion is quite rich (thank Erin for the quality doc).
 You may also *goto definition* because there is more comment than what code completion picks up.

 Next to the codegen output, I added a few reusable helpers like wiring the new multithreading support of Box2d to .NET Task Parallel Library.

+## License

+I don't know much about licenses, but you may do whatever you like with the code in this repo.
+Don't forget to check the Box2D repo's license, though, as you're using dlls made by them.

 ## DISCLAIMER